mdkramer36/First-Repository/README.md

 # First-Repository
-General repository for Data Scientist's Toolbox
+General repository for Data Scientist's Toolbox.
+This is my first step towards learning R.